Tell us about your career journey so far…

 From there, I hunker down and get to work sketching and iterating on design artifacts.
 I avoid going straight to digital if it can be helped.
 I also always take care to remember what I call the UX Golden Flow: Main Pages lead to Detail Pages lead to Actions.
 That alone eliminates most ambiguity about a design’s scope.

-One of my favorite go-to exercises is a design lab.
+One of my favorite go-to exercises is a design lab (aka, a design studio).
 I will create multiple design possibilities, quickly drawing from a whole vocabulary of design choices and best practices.
 Then, I’ll hone in on the best features from each and put those into a more final sketch, which I’ll then take to Sketch.

 For the first round, I keep it as a low fidelity PDF, sticking to grayscale if I can, and apply comment directly to the PDF document.
 This way, the emphasis can be on forms and placement rather than colors.